10.6. dataObject#

 For a mathematical multiplication see the @-operator.

-- static nans(dims, dtype='float32', continuous=0) dataObject #
+- static nans(dims, dtype='float32', continuous=0) dataObject#

 Creates a floating-point dataObject filled with

-values.- Parameters:
+NaNvalues.- Parameters:

 - dims